Website Manager

 Continuous Batting Order (All Divisions): Every rostered player bats.

-If a player arrives late, add them to the end of the order (discuss at plate meeting).
+If a player arrives late, add them to the end of the order and discuss at the plate meeting.

 The continuous order resets each game.

-GLL prohibits on-deck batters; no player should handle a bat until it’s their turn to bat.
+GLL prohibits on-deck batters.
+No player should handle a bat until it is their turn to bat.

 Bunting